Enalean/tuleap-documentation-en/languages/en/user-guide/cvs.rst

 Create a ZIP or tar archive with the entire ``project-1.2/`` directory

-Deliver this archive through the File Release service (see ?).
+Deliver this archive through the File Release service (see :ref:`delivery-manager-administration`).

 Done!
 Nice job...Take a break.
 And remember to announce the availability of your new version via the |SYSPRODUCTNAME| News service (see ?).